Public speaking can be an intimidating experience. These tips are provided to help you prepare and communicate effectively.

 Make it interesting.

-Realize that Commission members are people and have been sitting in a meeting for hours.
+Realize that Board members are people and have been sitting in a meeting for hours.
 They may hear many different (sometimes contradictory) ideas.
-In addition to facts, tell a story about real people and show the Commission why they should listen to your perspective.
+In addition to facts, tell a story about real people and show the Board why they should listen to your perspective.

 Write out what you’re going to say and practice it aloud several times until you can do it smoothly.
 You might try using a digital device (cell phone, etc.) to record yourself so you can hear yourself speak.
 Do you speak in a monotone?
 Do you repeat fillers (um..., and...,so...)?
-The best message can lose its message through poor delivery.
+The best message may lose meaning through poor delivery.

 Keep it short (3 minutes).

 Substance, not length, determines the value of testimony.
-While the Commission asks that testimony be kept to 3 minutes or less, if you aim for less, you may have time to answer a question or two from the Commission.
-If your statement is unclear and takes more than five minutes, you may be asked to conclude before you are finished with your comments.
+While the Board asks that testimony be kept to 3 minutes or less, if you aim for less, you may have time to answer a question or two from the Board.
+If your statement is unclear or takes more than 3 minutes, you may be asked to conclude before you are finished with your comments.

-If others have raised the same points, simply endorse what they have said rather than repeating prior testimony in detail.
-If you come as a group, designate a spokesperson who can take the lead to introduce the issue and other members of the group.
-Group members are generally given the same amount of time as an individual speaker, but they may be asked to limit their time to accommodate all who are interested in speaking to the Commission.
+If others have raised the same points, simply endorse what they've said rather than repeating prior testimony in detail.
+If you come as a group, designate a spokesperson who can take the lead in introducing the issue and other members of the group.
+Group members are generally given the same amount of time as an individual speaker, but may be asked to limit their time in order to accommodate all who are interested in speaking to the Board.